 WIRIN (2018) YAGAN SQUARE Artists: Tjyllyungoo - Lance Chadd Wirin is the Nyoongar word for spirit and represents the eternal sacred force of creative power that connects all life of Boodja (mother earth).
 The sculpture expresses this cultural spirit knowledge in a tall, strong, suggestive yet unmistakeable Aboriginal figure with smooth contemporary lines.
 His spear on one side and mirra (spear thrower) connect his line to the earth, depicting the unity and connective continuity of spirit.
 Wirin was created by Tjyllyungoo - Lance Chadd and sculpted in collaboration with Trish Robinson.
-Image Credit: City of Perth, 2019 (detail) Return to Wellington Street and walk east towards the William Street intersection.
+Image Credit: Image courtesy of City of Perth, 2019 Return to Wellington Street and walk east towards the William Street intersection.
 At the intersection, cross to the southern side of Wellington Street.
 Walk east along Wellington Street and turn right to enter the 140 William Street arts precinct.
-The stunning First Contact sculpture welcomes visitors to Elizabeth Quay from the city and the river.
-The cast aluminium artwork by renowned Nyoongar artist, Laurel Nannup, represents the arrival of European settler ships to Perth, whom the local Nyoongar people believed to be their past ancestors returning from the sea.
-Image Credit: City of Perth, 2019 Walk north towards Elizabeth Quay Train Station.